-- 7. The approval of the amendment to CUP 25-16 (for additional uses) is subject to the (2) year expiration provisions of the City's Zoning Ordinance, as provided in Section 17.76.070 and will expire on December 12, 2019. - 8.
-The applicant may request an extension of time for the amendment to CUP 25-16, per the City's Zoning Ordinance Section 17.76.090.
+- 6. The approval of CUP 05-18 & TTM 37571 are subject to the (2) year expiration provisions of the City's Zoning Ordinance, as provided in Sections 17.76.070 and 16.24.160 will expire on May 7, 2021. - 7.
+The approval of DP 06-18 & SVAR 03-18 are subject to the (1) year expiration provisions of the City's Zoning Ordinance, as provided in Sections 17.92.070 & 17.140.080, and will expire on May 7, 2021. - 8.
+The applicant may request an extension of time for CUP 05-18, TTM 37571, and DP 06-19 per the City's Zoning Ordinance Sections 16.24.140, 17.92.100 and 17.76.090.
 Upon filing a time extension(s) at least 30 (thirty) days prior to expiration of the project the Planning Commission may grant said time extension for good cause not to exceed twelve (12) months. - 9.
-Applicant/Developer shall indemnify, protect, hold harmless and defend, with counsel selected by the City, the City and any agency or instrumentality thereof, and/or any of its officers, employees and agents from any and all claims, actions, or proceedings, including those involving environmental issues, against the City to attack, set aside, void, annul, and/or seek monetary damages resulting from an approval of the City, or any agency or instrumentality thereof, advisory agency, appeal board or legislative body including actions approved by the voters of the City, concerning the entitlement application.
-City shall promptly notify both the Applicant/Developer and landowner of any claim, action, or proceeding to which this condition is applicable and shall further cooperate fully in the defense of the action.
-The City reserves its right to take any and all action the City deems to be in the best interest of the City and its citizens in regard to such defense. - 10.
-All development on the Project Site shall be in compliance with all applicable provisions of the City's Municipal Code as well as all applicable provisions of the adopted Building and Fire Codes.
+Applicant/developer shall indemnify, protect, hold harmless and defend, with counsel selected by the City, the City and any agency or instrumentality thereof, and/or any of its officers, employees and agents from any and all claims, actions, or proceedings, including those involving environmental issues, against the City to attack, set aside, void, annul, and/or seek monetary damages resulting from an approval of the City, or any agency or instrumentality thereof, advisory agency, appeal board or legislative body including actions approved by the voters of the City, concerning the entitlement application.
+City shall promptly notify both the

+Applicant/developer and landowner of any claim, action, or proceeding to which this condition is applicable and shall further cooperate fully in the defense of the action.
+The City reserves its right to take any and all action the City deems to be in the best interest of the City and its citizens in regard to such defense.

+- 10. All development on the site shall be in compliance with all applicable provisions of the City's Municipal Code as well as all applicable provisions of the adopted Building and Fire Codes.
 All new construction shall obtain a building permit and comply with the requirements of the Planning, Building, and Fire Departments. - 11.
-No Certificate of Occupancy (CofO) shall be granted until all Conditions of Approval have been completed and approved by the Planning, Engineering, Building, and Fire Departments unless otherwise identified herein.
-A Temporary Certificate of Occupancy (TCO) may be issued for a specific time period if a significant amount of issues have been resolved and there remains only minor issues that do not pose a threat to health & safety. - 12.
-The development of the Project on the Project Site shall be in substantial compliance with the exhibits contained in the project file for CUP 25-16 as shown in all Exhibits attached hereto and incorporated herein by this reference.

-- 13. Within fifteen (15) days of final approval (expiration of the appeal period) by the Planning Commission, the Applicant/Developer shall submit in writing, a statement indicating that he/she has read and agrees to the conditions imposed herein.
+No Certificate of Occupancy (CofO) shall be granted until all Conditions of Approval have been completed and approved by the Planning, Engineering, Building, and Fire Departments and/or the City Manager and Chief of Police, unless otherwise identified herein. - 12.
+The development of the project on the site shall be in substantial compliance with the exhibits contained in the project file for Case Nos.
+DP 06-18, DR 04-18, CUP 05-18, TTM 37151, & SVAR 03-18, as shown in all Exhibits attached hereto and incorporated herein by this reference. - 13.
+Within fifteen (15) days of final approval (expiration of the appeal period) by the Planning Commission, the Applicant/developer shall submit in writing, a statement indicating that he/she has read and agrees to the conditions imposed herein.
 This approval shall become void, and any privilege, permit, or other authorization granted under these entitlements if compliance with this condition has not been undertaken within the specified time limits. - 14.
-The Applicant/Developer shall pay all established service, permit, impact, public art, and other applicable fees required by the City.
+All wall sigs shall be individual channel lettering. - 15.
+The applicant/developer shall pay all established service, permit, impact, public art, and other applicable fees required by the City.